Eric Haase Player Props: Tigers vs. Rangers

 Eric Haase At The Plate

-- Haase is hitting .225 with seven doubles, three home runs and 14 walks.
+- Haase is batting .225 with seven doubles, a triple, three home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.